-Qualifying for the 2023 final tournament starts on 25 March: see the groups on the road to Georgia and Romania.
+Qualifying for the 2023 final tournament is in progress: see the groups on the road to Georgia and Romania.

 Article top media content

-Qualifying for the 2023 UEFA European Under-21 Championship in Georgia and Romania starts on 25 March, with the groups running until June 2022 and followed by play-offs that September.
+Qualifying for the 2023 UEFA European Under-21 Championship in Georgia and Romania has started with the groups running until June 2022 followed by play-offs that September.

-In all, 53 teams will compete for 14 places alongside co-hosts Georgia and Romania in June/July 2023.
+In all 53 teams compete for 14 places alongside co-hosts Georgia and Romania in June/July 2023.

 - The nine group winners and the best runner-up (not counting results against sixth-placed teams) will qualify directly for the final tournament, joining Georgia and Romania.